jetistyum/laradock/README.md

 ```
 as those are defaults in used official mysql image.
 For other mysql containers you can see them with `docker inspect`.

 Port is changed to be different from your local phpmyadmin `"8080:80"`.
 You can access admin panel from `http://192.168.99.100:8080`.
-You can replace IP with domain by seting `192.168.99.100 myappdomain.app` in hosts file.
+You can replace IP with domain by setting `192.168.99.100 myappdomain.app` in hosts file.